Max Kless

 The honest answer:

 AI can help estimate.
 AI cannot, on its own, be a fair ethical decider.
-Not because machines are spooky, but because fairness here includes contestability, explanation, and responsibility.
+Fairness here includes contestability, explanation, and responsibility.
 Those live in institutions, not in tensors.

-If we insist on involving AI, then we need to make the system legible enough that the defendant can fight it, and structured enough that the judge cannot hide behind it.
+If we insist on involving AI, then we need to make the system legible enough that the defendant can fight it, and structured enough that the judge can’t hide behind it.

-A fair system is not one that never errs.
+A fair system isn’t one that never errs.
 A fair system is one that can admit error without trapping people inside it.

-So the test for algorithmic judging is not whether the score is calibrated, or whether it beats human accuracy by two points.
+So the test for algorithmic judging isn’t whether the score is calibrated, or whether it beats human accuracy by two points.

 The test is simpler and harsher: